Flagsmith/flagsmith-java-client/README.md

 # Spring Boot boilerplate (work in progress)

-> Boiler plate to help to quick start Spring Boot project on the backend with a fully functional security module, maven and hot reloading
+> Bullet Train allows you to manage feature flags and remote config across multiple projects, environments and organisations.

 <img width="100%" src="./hero.png"/>

 # Bullet Train SDK for Java

 The SDK for Android and Java applications for [https://bullet-train.io/](https://www.bullet-train.io/).
-Bullet Train allows you to manage feature flags and remote config across multiple projects, environments and organisations.

 ## Getting Started